JetBrains/Qodana/topics/pricing.md

 [//]: # (title: Pricing Model)

+<link-summary>Qodana provides the Community, Ultimate, and Ultimate Plus licenses.
+Read more to study the differences
+between them.</link-summary>

 Depending on your needs, you can choose a suitable license described in this table:

 | License       | Subscription conditions                                                                   | Description                                                                                                                                                                               |